Archive Removed Files

 Use Cases

-Files.com provides various data retention options to support different use cases and workflows.
-Archive Removed Files protects content at the moment it is deleted or overwritten by moving it into the archive path, but other options are also available depending on what you need.
+Archive Removed Files protects content at the moment it is deleted or overwritten by moving it into the archive path.
+Files.com offers other retention options for different workflows.

-File Expiration lets Site Administrators configure a number of days after which files are automatically deleted.
-This is useful for scheduled cleanup and lifecycle management, while Archive Removed Files focuses on immediate preservation when users delete or replace files.
+File Expiration lets a Site Administrator configure a number of days after which files are automatically deleted.
+It is useful for scheduled cleanup and lifecycle management.
+Archive Removed Files instead focuses on immediate preservation when users delete or replace files.

 Retaining Deleted Files keeps backup copies of deleted files for a set period before permanent removal.
-Unlike Archive Removed Files, these files must be explicitly restored to be accessible, whereas Archive Removed Files places them directly in the archive path for ongoing access and version history.
+Those files must be explicitly restored to be accessible.
+Archive Removed Files places them directly in the archive path for ongoing access and version history.

 Archive Only Mode provides maximum immutability.
 Files can be created and read but never changed or deleted.
-Once enabled, it cannot be turned off and is typically used in regulated environments where Files.com serves as a permanent archive.
+Once enabled, it cannot be turned off, and it is typically used in regulated environments where Files.com serves as a permanent archive.